Fluid Forge

 Env varPurpose

-OPENAI_API_KEY / ANTHROPIC_API_KEY / GEMINI_API_KEYProvider keys, same as the native stack.
+OPENAI_API_KEY / ANTHROPIC_API_KEY / GEMINI_API_KEYProvider keys.
+LiteLLM reads the same env-var names the underlying SDKs use.

 LITELLM_*Any LiteLLM-specific env var (LiteLLM reads these directly; Forge doesn't filter them).